grigorye/RSSReader/README.md

 1. In a subdirectory of your project's directory, run `git clone https://github.com/mattgallagher/CwlUtils.git`
 2. Drag the "CwlUtils.xcodeproj" file from the Finder into your own project's file tree in Xcode
-3. Add the "CwlUtils.framework" to the "Copy Files (Frameworks)" build phases of any target that you want to include this module.
+3. Add the "CwlUtils.framework" from the "Products" folder of the CwlUtils project's file tree to the "Copy Files (Frameworks)" build phases of any target that you want to include this module.

 That third step is a little tricky if you're unfamiliar with Xcode but it involves: